immutant/overlay/README.md

 ## Usage

-Clone the overlay repository.
-From within the repo, run `lein overlay $TARGET_DIR $SOURCE_DIR`.
+Clone the overlay repository, cd into the project, and run this:

+    $ lein overlay <target> <source>

+The `target` represents the "layee", i.e. the thing to be overlaid.
+The `source` is the "layer".
 The source modules and config will overlay the target modules and config.
-And the two parameters don't necessarily have to be local paths, but that's the easiest way to overlay an existing JBoss installation.

-overlay.core/-main takes 2 params that should eventually resolve to two local filesystem paths: a layee and a layer.
-The latter overlays the former so the desired result will reside beneath the path to the layee, i.e. the first param.
+The desired result will reside beneath the path to the target, i.e. the first parameter.

-It is convenient to download and extract a specific distribution by simply omitting the second param.

-Anything downloaded will be extracted beneath target/.

 The specifications of layee and layer may be one of the following: